moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/array-methods.md

 ;[2, 5, 3].sort((a, b) => a - b) // !!! never a > b!
 I've done this a few times.
 Doesn't work because ... a>b returns a boolean, not a number

-// DM: todoMM: remove all the below once you've moved these to other files
+// DM: todoMM: remove all the below once you've moved these to other files(done)

-const myArray = [2, 5, 3, 14, 11]

-// join the array into a string myArray.join()
-// DM: todoMM: make another file named join.js if you'd like to explore that, but keep each file small, one topic, succinct

-// sort the array
-myArray.sort() // DM: todoMM: move to sort-alphabetic.js if you'd like snippets for that

-// sort the array using the function // DM: syntax examples and variants move those to the tech/javascript/ section as needed. in src/utils keep only the code you'd copy and paste into other code myArray.sort(sortArray) console.log(myArray)

-// DM: todoDM: learn more about Quokka, TabNine